marco-dolciotti/dotfiles/README.md

 # How to install

-## :warning: *I AM NOT A MASTER BASH SCRIPTER, SO BACK UP YOUR DOTFILES BEFORE USING MY SCRIPTS*
+## :warning: *I AM NOT AN EXPERT BASH SCRIPTER, SO BACK UP YOUR DOTFILES BEFORE USING MY SCRIPTS*

 1. fork this repo to make it your own
 2. remove from this repo the files you do not want overwritten in your machine